 On average, about 100 people join us for our Sunday morning worship gatherings, including people from all age groups and backgrounds, a diversity that we treasure.
 The majority will be dressed in some form of business casual attire; many will be in jeans; some more formal; some less.
 We come each week excited to see each other, but we also come expecting the Lord to bring new people to our gathering, and so we look forward to meeting you.

 Every week, from 9:30-10:00 a.m., the children (ages 3+) enjoy a time designed to teach them the truth of God’s Word (Click here for more information about RBC Kids).
 While we do not have an adult Bible class every week, we do have such classes during several months of the year, using this time focusing on strategic topics.
 Then from 10-10:30 a.m., our people talk together, greet visitors, enjoy coffee and snacks, and the music team rehearses.

 Order of Worship

 Our worship gathering begins at 10:30 a.m. and includes Scripture readings, prayer, music, preaching, and the Lord’s Supper.
 Your children are welcome, regardless of their age; feel free to keep them with you.
-We do, however, have childcare available for children who are 3 years old or younger (Click here for more information about RBC Kids).
+We do, however, have childcare available for children under 3 years old (Click here for more information about RBC Kids).

 We begin with a brief call to worship, usually from the Psalms.
 Later, two more Scriptures are included: one from the Old Testament and one from the New Testament.
 These are chosen for their connection to the text on which one of our pastors will preach.